I’m always searching for new end of the year activities because there are so many changes to class schedules right before the year ends, right?

 Find some new music.

 If you’re familiar with how I teach, you know that I just love music for language acquisition.
 Not only is music an amazing way to teach culture, vocabulary, and verbs, but students love it!
-Want some new songs?
+Check out some of my favorite French songs.

 Make a commercial.